Hey, if your Vom Tag is drifting, you should probably be lifting.

 It’s like a regular Pavel Moc sword, but smaller!

 Hey there, it’s time for my first gear review!
-While I don’t intend to do many reviews, my first feder was one that’s not very common and not something that I’d seen reviewed before.
+My first feder was one that’s not very common and not something that I’d seen reviewed before.
 Since my go-to place for gear reviews is Measure and Weigh.
 I’ll be borrowing their review format, with one exception: I like the idea of having both an initial impression *AND* a review after a few months.

 The HEMAists Guide to Supplements, Pills, Powders, Protein, and Potables